-Waste paints, glues, adhesives and other known hazardous substances, if generated, will be stored in designated areas.
+Paints, glues, adhesives and other known hazardous substances will be stored in designated areas.
 They will generally be present in small volumes only and associated waste volumes generated will be kept to a minimum.
 Wastes will be stored in appropriate receptacles pending collection by an authorised waste contractor.